Last updated on October 12th, 2021 at 11:40 pm

 Additionally, for some it felt too automated and did not provide a personable feel that most users were looking for with their therapists.
 The good news is that the company is listening to these reviews, and has added 4 video therapy sessions per month for each subscriber.

 The Verdict: Why trust Brightside with your mental health?

 Brightside is a convenient and thorough one-stop shop for anyone seeking treatment for anxiety or depression.
 They’ll match you with a real doctor who will make sure you feel heard and understood, get you the right treatment, and ensure you are receiving the best care.
 The system is designed to be as stress-free as possible, and the onboarding process is a breeze.

 Brightside doctors and therapist are anxiety and depression experts who are licensed in your state and background checked.
 They use an innovative software tool that reviews over 100 data points and clinical trial data to narrow in on the right FDA-approved medication for your specific situation.
 While you are taking the medication, your doctor will monitor your symptoms and side effects to ensure you are on the right track.
 Finally, your doctor will adjust your dose to make sure it’s just right for you.

 Additionally, Brightside will not force RX meds upon you if that’s not what’s best for your circumstances.
 Antidepressants and other prescription treatments can be helpful for people with serious symptoms, but they will recommend other care if telemedicine is not the right treatment for your individual situation.

 Ultimately, you deserve to feel better.
 Brightside has put in a ton of effort to make it easy to find quality care.
-It’s easy to get started, low cost, and low stress.
 With a 30-day money back guarantee, it seems worth trying, and their customer reviews seem very promising.
 Visit their site now to see if their platform resonates with you, and let us know about your experience in the comments below.

 Discover the latest